-Common treatment of certain autoimmune disease does not appear effectiveJuly 15th, 2014 in Diseases, Conditions, Syndromes /
+Common treatment of certain autoimmune disease does not appear effectiveJuly 15, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Among patients with the systemic autoimmune disease primary Sjögren syndrome, use of hydroxychloroquine, the most frequently prescribed treatment for the disorder, did not improve symptoms during 24 weeks of treatment compared with placebo, according to a study in the July 16 issue of JAMA.